WormBase/website-genome-browsers/README.md

 3. Build the configuration files.
-During the running of the previous step for genomic assemblies (as opposed to the protein browser, more on that below), "preliminary" trackConfig.json files are created that indicate what data types are available for each assembly and placed in the S3 bucket along with the formatted data.
+During the running of the previous step for genomic assemblies (as opposed to the protein browser, more on that below), "preliminary" trackConfig.json files are created that indicate what data types are available (and thus, what tracks will appear) for each assembly and placed in the S3 bucket along with the formatted data.
 The Dockerfile that used to be used to serve JBrowse 1 (and still can be for testing or providing to users) now generates full configuration files for the current release's JBrowse 1.
 For JBrowse 2, the `Dockerfile.mkzip` container places a zip file of the entire set of files needed for running JBrowse 2.
 The relevent Dockerfiles that are needed are:

    a. https://github.com/WormBase/website-genome-browsers/blob/jbrowse-staging/jbrowse/Dockerfile